tsundoku/tsundoku.github.io/README.md

 Q - why do you duplicate your work across two systems?
 A - FogBugz only tracks official requests, which is maybe a quarter of what I do
-A - and .plan files are also good for retroactively inventing timesheets

 Q - what version control system do you use?
 A - mainly SVN, with Git for some side projects